esposen/pintos/README.md

 - All alarm, priority, and priority donation tests have been passed.

+- For more information on implementation decisions and overview of alterations made to basic Pintos, see \Project1_Design.txt

 ## Usage

 Clone this branch and follow the [Getting Started](https://web.stanford.edu/class/cs140/projects/pintos/pintos_1.html) guidlines to set up pintos on your system.